In this Guide

 1. Delta Universal

 Our top budget pick comes from Delta.
-For under $20, you can get this chrome-plated model with a simple, effective design.
+For a cheap amount, you can get this chrome-plated model with a simple, effective design.
 Reviewers said it’s an easy, no-frills fix for low water pressure.
 If you want a serious boost without spending a lot of money, this is worth a look!